 A message is a piece of information that's sent by the publishers to the broker, and received by all the interested subscribers.
 The content of the message can be anything, and they are frequently catalogued as events and commands.
 As you saw above, events communicate a fact that occurred.
 On the other hand, commands are very much like requests in REST APIs: They tell the subscribers "do this."

 To be precise, events and commands share the same structure, but differ conceptually.

 One detail that might pass unnoticed from the diagram above is the existence of channels.
 All the brokers support communication through multiple channels.
 The industry doesn't have a common term though, so you may find them as topics, routing keys, event types, etc.

 They're usually assigned a name or identifier (e.g.,

 user_signed_up) and it's often good practice to send a single type of message through them.
 Think about TV or radio channels; the BBC only broadcasts its information through an assigned channel.
 If the broadcasters (publishers) didn't respect that rule, you (the subscriber) would only see and hear interference.

 You will find both used interchangeably, although they are not exactly the same.
 You will even find "message-based" and "event-based".
 In practice, chances are they all refer to the same thing.

-We've seen what an event-driven architecture is, how it works, and explained its components.
+We've seen what an Event-Driven Architecture is, how it works, and explained its components.
 AsyncAPI defines and documents each of these components.
-We'll go through it during the rest of this guide but, before you continue, please choose what's your next step:
+We'll cover each of the components during the rest of this guide.
+To continue, choose your next step: